-” FIGHTING FOOD WASTE AND HUNGER IN THE ERA OF COVID19: We have so far recovered over $25,000 value of food wastage and donated them to organizations serving the OC community “
+” FIGHTING FOOD WASTE AND HUNGER IN THE ERA OF COVID19: We have so far rescued over $220,000 value of food wastage and donated them to organizations serving the OC community “

 Raise Your Helping Hand